SAP-archive/cloud-s4-sdk-examples/README.md

  ## Description

- The [SAP S/4HANA Cloud SDK](https://sap.com/s4sdk) helps to develop SAP S/4HANA extension application on the SAP Cloud Platform.
+ The [SAP Cloud SDK](https://sap.github.io/cloud-sdk/) helps to develop SAP S/4HANA and other  extension application on the SAP Cloud Platform.

  This repository contains example projects that demonstrate, how developers can use SAP S/4HANA Cloud SDK components to build extensions for SAP S/4HANA on SAP Cloud Platform.
  ### The following applications are included: